MachineLearningJournalClub/MLJC-UniTo-ProjectX-2020-public/WRF_Profiling/Advance_w.md

 advances the implicit w (vertical velocity) and geopotential equations.
 INPUT =
-config_flags (da grid_config_rec_type) : le config_flags sono quelle info prese dal file namelist_input.
+1) config_flags (da grid_config_rec_type) : the config_flags are informations taken from the namelist_imput file.
-Namelist.input è un file che l’user può modificare in base alle propie preferenze per impostare molti parametri del modello.
+The namelist_input file is the file from the user editable.
+Here the user specifies his preferencies and desired parameters for the simulation.

-declarations for the stuff coming in:
+2) declarations for the stuff coming in:

 - ids,ide, jds,jde, kds,kde (domain dimensions)
 - ims,ime, jms,jme, kms,kme (memory dimensions)
 - its,ite, jts,jte, kts,kte (tile dimensions)
-questi sono indici tratti da:
+All these are indices taken from:
 !-- ids start index for i in domain (WRF/frame/module_domain.F) !-- ide end index for i in domain
 !-- jds start index for j in domain